 Tulle isn’t too practical for my everyday wardrobe, but I do love how fanciful it looks for special occasions (like NYE parties!).
 These skirts cost me just ~$10 each in materials, plus the basic circle pattern and elastic waist can be applied to skirts of all types of materials.
 The only tricky part if you’re a beginner might be sewing on the elastic waistband in step #13.
 If you’re not big on tulle and want a regular swingy circle skirt, do just steps 1 through 3 using a fabric of your choice, then skip to step #9!
 I can’t wait to make another one with just a fun printed fabric.
-The plaid, pearls + tulle trifecta above was inspired by Blair, who has shown several stylish ways over the years to wear her tulle skirts.

 I initially made one of these as an inner “petticoat” as shown in this post, then realized how easy it was to make them into presentable skirts that can also be worn on the outside.
 As suggested in my post on how to re-style a bridesmaid dress, tulle also looks soft and romantic for engagement photoshoots (or bridal activities which I might use this white one for).
 Yes I’m freezing my toes here again but the snow was so pretty, I couldn’t resist jumping outside for a pic.